 - Types of the bus will be numbered as follows: Express bus (100), Mainline bus (200), Jeju City mainline bus (300), Jeju City feeder line bus (400), Seogwipo mainline bus (500), Seogwipo feeder line bus (600), Rural routes (700).

 - Each bus will have a certain color depending on the type of bus.

 2019 Jeju Island Express and Trunkline Bus Route Map

 B. Tourist Shuttle Bus

 A Tourist Shuttle Bus is an easy, quick, and affordable way to visit major tourist destinations in Jeju Island.
-There are two circulation lines that enable you to travel both eastern and western districts of Jeju Island.
+Two circulation lines enable you to travel both eastern and western districts of Jeju Island.
 Moreover, Tourist Shuttle Bus offers information on each tourist destination, such as its local culture and famous restaurants.

 The bus fare is KRW 1,150 for adults, KRW 850 for teenagers, and KRW 350 for children.
-Bus runs every 30 minutes (the first bus is at 8:30AM and the last bus is at 17:30PM) and only transportation card is accepted for payment.
-Transportation card can be purchased at the airport, port passenger terminal, and convenience store (GS25, CU, 7/11, etc).
+The bus runs every 30 minutes (the first bus is at 8:30AM and the last bus is at 17:30PM) and only the transportation card is accepted for payment.
+Transportation cards can be purchased at the airport, port passenger terminal, and convenience store (GS25, CU, 7/11, etc).

 Eastern District Tourist Circulation Bus Route (No. 810)

 - Western District Tourist Circulation Bus Route (No. 820)